Who Is Joy Organics? A Brand File on the Family Organic CBD Brand

 Kind Buds Brand Transparency Score

-A respected, family-founded organic CBD brand with genuine strengths: USDA-certified-organic SKUs, American hemp, full-panel per-batch COAs with QR lookup, and a clean regulatory record with an A+ accredited BBB.
-It lands a high C — a hair under a B — because it's privately held (no audited financials), its official lab page doesn't name the lab, and its manufacturing model isn't fully disclosed.
+A respected, family-founded organic CBD brand with genuine strengths: USDA-certified-organic SKUs, American hemp, full-panel per-batch COAs with QR lookup, named family owners, and a clean regulatory record with an A+ accredited BBB.
+A solid B — held short of the top tier because its official lab page doesn't name the lab and its manufacturing model isn't fully disclosed.

 An opinion grade from our transparent 6-pillar methodology, built on publicly sourced facts.